Charlang/node-marko-demo/README.md

     Beyond requirements, this simple yet clean application is flexible.

     * Separate Test / Development / Production build and running environments.
-    * Server side response are compress with gzip and assets using hashed file name for version control.
+    * Server side response are compress with *gzip* and assets using *hashed* file name for version control.
-    * API call secured with CSRF implementation.
+    * API call secured with *CSRF* implementation.
     * Setup as single page application but can easy be expand to support multiple pages.
-    * Localization is consider properly with *content-language* and cookie based server solution.
+    * Localization is consider properly with *content-language* and cookie based server side solution.
     * Most of SEO content are setup and with server side rendering to make the page search friendly.
     * Development friendly with eslint and gulp watch.
+    * *MarkoJs* are similar with *React* and could be migrate with small effort.

+### Changes history
+    Version1.0.0

+### License
+    Apache License Version 2.0, January 2004